 Rail lines travel through all three cities.
 Industrial land is available and convenient to all.
 Our school system is modern and very well equipped.
 Our cities are progressive and our county is forward thinking.
 We have county water serving over 95% of the county and a hospital that is soon to be affiliated with WellStar, one of Georgia’s leading hospital corporations.
 There’s a lot going on here when you take it all in.

 If you enjoy outdoor activities, this is the place to be.
 We have Jackson Lake, the Ocmulgee River, Indian Springs State Park, portions of High Falls Lake and State Park and Dauset Trails Nature Center, right here in Butts County.
-We strive to create a better quality of life for our citizens and the Community & Economic Development Department is a large part of that.
-Going forward in 2016, we will work harder to ensure that both individual citizens and collective communities are treated with respect, courtesy and professionalism.
+We strive to create a better quality of life for our citizens and the Planning and Development Department is a large part of that.
+Looking forward towards 2018, we will work harder to ensure that both individual citizens and collective communities are treated with respect, courtesy and professionalism.
 We want to be a part of your success story.
 Please let us know how we can help and don’t hesitate to contact us if we can help you.